samjulien/blog/_posts/2018-05-21 emberjs-auth.markdown

 ## Adding an Authenticated Dashboard

-The user, once authenticated needs to be re-directed to the dashboard, how about we go and get that set up now as well.
-In our dashboard we will see the `login` button change to the users name and the `logout` button and also a randomly number that show's their faux bank account balance.
-Because we want that number safe and secure, right?
+The user, once authenticated, needs to be redirected to the dashboard.
+In our dashboard we will see the `login` button change to the user's name and the `logout` button and also a randomly-generated number that shows their faux bank account balance.
+We want that number safe and secure, right?

 Create a controller for the dashboard and also a template.